OpenSignLabs/OpenSign/docs/docs/help/New-Document/request-signatures.md

 - Ensure that the document format is supported by OpenSign before uploading.
 - Signed documents can be accessed in the designated 'Root' folder or the one you have specified.

-For further assistance, contact our customer support team.
+If you require more help, feel free to reach out to our customer support on support@opensignlabs.com.

-Experience the ease of document signing with OpenSign!
+Happy signing with OpenSign™!